zeldaret/mm/CONTRIBUTING.md

 Usually, the best place to get started is to decompile an actor overlay.
 An *actor* is any thing in the game that moves or performs actions or interactions: Link is an actor, enemies are actors, NPCs are actors, etc.

-You can [join the Discord](https://discord.zelda64.dev/) to say hello and get suggestions on where to start on the `#mm-decomp` channel.
+You should [join the Discord](https://discord.zelda64.dev/) to say hello and get suggestions on where to start on the `#mm-decomp` channel.

 We track who is working on what on the [Trello board](https://trello.com/b/ruxw9n6m/majoras-mask-decompilation).
+After joining the Discord, ask to be added to the Trello board so you can claim your actor and avoid duplicate work.

 Style Guide & Conventions
 -------------------------